emukidid/cleanrip/release/readme.txt

    "Nintendo GameCube datfile" and the "Nintendo Wii datfile".
 Extract the .dat from the zip archives and place them on the root of the device you will be dumping to.
    They must be named gc.dat (Gamecube) and wii.dat (Wii), otherwise they will not be found.
+   Until I implement http fetching of the file from within CleanRip, please make sure you update the DAT files on your disk regularly.

 Q. CleanRip tells me that my dump is not verified, is this a bad rip?
 A. It might be.
 To be sure, go to redump.org and have a look at the game you're trying to rip.